-Peru profile
+Peru profile - Media

 The use of criminal defamation charges against journalists is the main threat to media freedom, says Reporters Without Borders (RSF).

-Journalists are susceptible to threats and physical attacks, especially when covering corruption, says Freedom House.
+Freedom House says journalists are susceptible to threats and physical attacks, especially when covering corruption, and while murders of journalists have declined recently, numerous incidents of intimidation and assault are registered each year.

 Media ownership is highly concentrated.
 RSF says Grupo El Comercio controls most national print titles and a major national TV network.

-Around 18 million Peruvians were online by 2017, around 56% of the population (Internetworldstats).
+There were 29 million internet users by July 2022, comprising 87% of the population (Internetworldstats.com).
 Facebook is the top social media platform.

 - El Comercio - Lima daily